 Characteristically, surfaces that are porous have high levels of surface energy, making them very susceptible to wetting which ultimately increases chances of staining.
 To reduce exposure to moisture, a surface’s energy must be reduced down to less than that of the staining agent’s surface tension.
 This is what penetrating sealers achieve.

 It is important to note that penetrating sealers do not fill the pores of your substrate.
 This unique chemistry allows for a breathable surface preventing damaging hydrostatic pressures.
 Should a contaminant after sealing discolour a surface, maintenance will now be substantially easier as contaminant is prevented from penetrating deep into substrate.
-Usually removal will be as simple as applying a good quality pH neutral cleaner for most organic spills.
+Usually removal will be as simple as applying a good quality pH neutral cleaner for most water borne organic spills.
+Oil borne contaminant removal will vary with consideration to dwell time.

 In order for a staining agent to work its way around a penetrating sealer, it must have a surface tension measurement lower than that of the penetrating sealer.
 You’ll know that surface energy is lower than the surface tension of a staining agent by the ease of contaminant removal.
 Penetrating sealers dramatically lower the number of points the staining agent can come into contact with.
 This is achieved by adhering to a substrates pores perimeter.
 This is in stark contrast to a film forming coating that will fill the substrates pore.
 The “bead” may dissipate anywhere from 2-12 months, though the sealer will continue to operate within the pore while maintaining a natural look.